GEC Catalyst Awards

 All nominations will go through an initial screening process by the Green Electronics Council for appropriateness, completeness, and the degree to which they address the requirements before being sent to the Judging Committee.
 The Judging Committee will review Finalist nominations as selected by the Green Electronics Council.

-The winners of the 2018 Catalyst Award will be selected by a Judging Committee composed of third-party experts.
+The winners of the 2018 Catalyst Awards will be selected by a Judging Committee composed of third-party experts.
 Decisions of the Judging Committee will be based on the criteria specified above and calculated via scoring sheets.
 The Committee’s decisions are final and may not be appealed.

 - March 26, 2018: Catalyst Award nomination process begins via Green Electronics Council website